Damped oscillations of the probability of random events followed by absolute refractory period: exact analytical results

 Numerical calculations have confirmed the validity of the obtained formulas.
-Below we have also listed the numerical values of the relevant quantities, calculated by the above formulas, for the two examples shown in Figs. 1 and 2.
+Below we have also listed the numerical values of the relevant quantities, calculated by the above formulas, for two examples shown in Fig. 1 and Fig. 2.

 For the first example, at $\tau_{ref}=2$ ms ($n_{ref}=\tau_{ref}/\triangle t=200$ at $\triangle t=0.01$ ms) and $p_{s}=0.1$, we get $q \approx 1.6\times10^{8}$, $u \approx 0.1$, $R \approx 9.5$, $k_{\max2} = 210$, $P_{k_{\max2}}^{(2)} \approx 0.04$, $k_{\max3} = 420$, $P_{k_{\max3}}^{(3)} \approx 0.03$, $D_{2} \approx 0.39$, and $D_{3} \approx 0.74$.